Spanish language in the United States: New Mexico

 New Mexico is commonly thought to have Spanish as an official language alongside English because of its wide usage and legal promotion of Spanish in the state; however, the state has no official language.
 New Mexico's laws are promulgated in both Spanish and English.
 English is the state government's paper working language, but government business is often conducted in Spanish, particularly at the local level.
 Spanish has been spoken in New Mexico since the 16th century.
+Spanish was formerly an official language of New Mexico until 1953 at latest.

 Because of its relative isolation from other Spanish-speaking areas over most of its 400-year existence, New Mexico Spanish, particularly the Spanish of northern New Mexico and Colorado has retained many elements of 16th- and 17th-century Spanish lost in other varieties and has developed its own vocabulary.
 In addition, it contains many words from Nahuatl, the language that is still spoken by the Nahua people in Mexico.
 New Mexican Spanish also contains loanwords from the Pueblo languages of the upper Rio Grande Valley, Mexican-Spanish words (mexicanismos), and borrowings from English.
 Grammatical changes include the loss of the second-person plural verb form, changes in verb endings, particularly in the preterite, and the partial merger of the second and third conjugations.

 Texas

-In Texas, English is the state's de facto official language although it lacks de jure status and is used in government.
+In Texas, English is the state's de facto official language and is used in government, although it lacks de jure status.
 However, the longstanding presence of Spanish Speaking Texans (see: Tejanos and Mexican Americans), in addition to the ebb and flow of Spanish-speaking people across the border since the Texas Revolution, has resulted in large significance of Spanish as a minority language in Texas.
 Texas's counties close to the Mexican border are mostly Hispanic and so Spanish is commonly spoken in the region.
 The Texas government, in Section 2054.116 of the Government Code, mandates providing by state agencies of information on their websites in Spanish to assist residents who have limited English proficiency.